 Metrics related to soil pollution Description 30.a 2024 28.a 2023 Metric Number of discharges 5 N/AV.
-Wethe Volume (m ) 3.5 N/AV.
-Calculation methodology Record of the number of accidental spills occurring at the facilities that affect soil Validation of metrics by an independent external party The information is validated as part of the EMAS reports environmental management systems via the accredited d
+Wethe Volume (m 3) 3.5 N/AV.
+Calculation methodology Record of the number of accidental spills occurring at the facilities that affect soil Validation of metrics by an independent external party The information is validated as part of the EMAS reports and the certified environmental management systems via the accredited bodies